-However, despite IdentityForce being a TransUnion brand, we found that Aura provides many of the same services at a cheaper monthly cost.
+Aura and IdentityForce are both great identity theft protection services.
+However, despite IdentityForce being a TransUnion brand, we found that Aura provides many of the same services at a cheaper overall cost.
 What’s more, it includes additional tools to protect your identity online.

 Did You Know?
 IdentityForce isn’t the only identity theft protection agency owned by one of the three major credit bureaus.
 IdentityWorks is owned by Experian, and Equifax offers its own identity theft protection service.
 You can read our review of Equifax’s ID protection and our review of IdentityWorks to see what our hands-on experience with both of these services was like.